debayanLab/covidPredictions/README.md

 ### Prerequisites

 For running the python files, you will need to install pandas, numpy, SciPy and sklearn and seaborn libraries.
-You may install them via an Anacondo distribution of simply use the following in the project directory (preferrably on a virtualenv)
+You may install them via an Anacondo distribution or simply use the following in the project directory (preferrably in a virtualenv)

 ```
 pip install <library name>